My child needs help now. What can I do?

 These are a few examples of times when you should seek immediate help:

 If your child is…

 - Thinking about and has a plan of trying to end their life

 - Seeing, hearing or feeling things that aren’t real and/or has beliefs that can’t possibly be true

 - Having an alcohol or drug overdose, or has taken a dangerous combination of substances (like medications and alcohol)

-- Demonstrating behaviour that is putting them at risk of immediate serious harm
+- Demonstrating behaviour that is putting them or others at risk of immediate serious harm

 If your child doesn’t need immediate help, you can reach out for support by: